 What is the Dark Triad Test?

 The dark personality test is a psychological concept recently introduced in hiring circles.
 The dark triad test was popularized by 2 psychologists Paulhus and Williams in the year 2012.
 As the name suggests, this focuses on the 3 dominant dark traits that are believed to exist in everybody in varying degrees.
 The answer to how dark is my personality can be deciphered through the dark core test.

 Certain levels of dark traits may indicate a headstrong or ambitious person.
 Employees who score high on the dark triad test are more likely to be counterproductive in the work environment.
 The 3 dark traits of personalities that are evaluated in the dark triad are:

-Psychopathy: people that lack empathy and remorse and display antisocial, criminal, or volatile characteristics are categorized as psychopaths.
+- Psychopathy: People who lack empathy and remorse and display antisocial, criminal, or volatile characteristics are categorized as psychopaths.
 Having very little total lack of empathy is a trademark trait of psychopaths.
 Lack of guilt or remorse, shallow behavior towards others, involvement in risk work, highly impulsive behavior, and finding it difficult to maintain relationships are classic traits of psychopaths.

 The insights derived from the dark traits personality test can be used to make the right hiring decision.
 Despite scoring high on skill tests, communication tests, and cognitive ability, if a person scores high on the dark personality test, then the recruitment team needs to hold or cancel the recruitment.